Jorge Colberg Toro

-Jorge Colberg Toro (born October 7, 1965) is a Puerto Rican politician, a former Member of the House of Representatives and a College Professor.
+Jorge Colberg Toro (born October 7, 1965) is a Puerto Rican politician.
 He served as a member of the Puerto Rico House of Representatives from 2003 to 2013.
-He also was Secretary for Public Affairs for the former governors Sila M. Calderon and Alejandro García Padilla and Secretary General of the Popular Democratic Party (PDP).
-Currently, he is a Government and Public Policy College Professor at the Interamerican University of Puerto Rico, a political, legislative and government consultant, speechwriter and a TV & Radio political analyst.
+He also was Secretary for Public Affairs for Governors Sila M. Calderon and Alejandro García Padilla and Secretary General of the Popular Democratic Party (PDP).
+He is a government and public Policy College Professor at the Interamerican University of Puerto Rico, a political, legislative and government consultant, speechwriter and a television and radio political analyst.

 Early years and studies

-Professor Jorge Colberg Toro was born in Río Piedras.
-His parents are Severo Colberg Ramírez, a former Speaker of the House of Representatives, and Eva Toro Franquiz, a college professor and former Student Dean at the University of Puerto Rico.
+Jorge Colberg Toro was born in Río Piedras.
+His parents are Severo Colberg Ramírez, a former speaker of the House of Representatives, and Eva Toro Franquiz, a college professor and former student dean at the University of Puerto Rico.
 His older brother, Severo, was also a member of the House of Representatives from 1993 to 2004.
-Jorge J. Colberg Toro holds a Master's degree in Government and Public Policy from the Interamerican University of Puerto Rico, Metropolitan Campus (4.0 GPA) and has a Bachelor's Degree in Political Science and Humanistic Studies from the Inter-American University (3.80 GPA).
-He holds also a Executive Certificate from the Executive Program for Government Officials from the Ibero-American Institute of Cities and the Harvard Kennedy School.
+Colberg Toro holds a master's degree in government and public policy from the Interamerican University of Puerto Rico, Metropolitan Campus and has a bachelor's degree in political science and humanistic studies from the Inter-American University.
+He holds also an executive certificate from the Executive Program for Government Officials from the Ibero-American Institute of Cities and the Harvard Kennedy School.

-At present, professor Colberg-Toro is doing his doctoral thesis for a PhD degree in Public Administration, Political Science and International Relations at the Complutense University in Madrid, Spain.